esa/pagmo/doc/sphinx/documentation/migration.rst

    A replacement policy that replaces the worst n :class:`PyGMO.individual` in the :class:`PyGMO.island`'s :class:`PyGMO.population` with the best n immigrants.
 Each replacement takes place if and only if the migrant is considered better.
 The comparison between individuals is made according to the exclusive hypervolume they contribute to the population
    (see `PyGMO.hypervolume` for more details).
    If type is migration.rate_type.fractional then n, in [0,1], is interpreted as the fraction of the population to be replaced.
+   The reference point for all hypervolume computations is the current nadir-point of the population with an off-set determined by the ``nadir_eps``.

-   The sets of worst and best individuals are determined according to the exclusive contribution by each individual.
+   The sets of worst islanders and best immigrants are determined according to the exclusive contribution by each individual.
-   This is done by a single computation of the exclusive contribution by each of the individuals.
+   This is done by a single computation of the exclusive contributions over a joined population of original individuals and the immigrants.
    The vector of contributions serves as a mean for determining the required sets.

    NOTE: This migration applies only to multi-objective problems.
 In case of a single-objective problem, the `PyGMO.migration.fair_r_policy` is used instead.